 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

 As it traces its roots from a sneakerhead favorite skate shoe, the Vans Bandana Authentic has kept a snug fit for the hugely famous canvas sneaker.
-The modern iteration of the classic skate kick has remained true to size in medium width.
-Coming in sizes for both sexes, the sneaker is available ranging from US size 5 to 14.5 for men and size 3.5 to 13 for women with half sizes offered for a more accurate fitting.
+The modern iteration of the classic skate kick has remained true to size.
 A regular flat shoelace keeps the feet secured to the sneaker.

 Bandanas are cool street- style accessories known to add an instant spark to a person’s often dull outfit of the day.
 The same style philosophy inspired designers from America’s favorite skate shoe brand to pique the interest of the youth to the legendary Vans Authentic.
 While the colorways for this low-top iteration of one of the most popular silhouettes from the House of Vans seem limited to the black and white options, the limited colorways prove instead as the strength of the design as the neutral shades offer a ton of styling possibilities.